Miye D'Oench: Playing career

 In 2015, she was drafted 15th overall by the Boston Pride of the NWHL.
 In April 2016, the Pride traded her rights to the Metropolitan Riveters in exchange for the rights to Alex Carpenter.
 She would play three seasons with the Riveters, putting up 34 points in 36 games.
 She would miss half of the 2018 regular season with an ankle injury, before returning for the playoffs as the team won the Isobel Cup.

 In March 2019, she retired from professional hockey, to return to university and study to become a lawyer.

 International

 D'Oench represented the United States at the 2012 IIHF World Women's U18 Championship, getting two goals in five games as the country won the silver medal.
 She attended several training camps for the senior national team, including for the 2018 Olympic team, but was not selected to the final US roster for any international tournaments.

 Personal life

+D'Oench was born and raised in Battery Park City, New York on Manhattan's Upper West Side.
+She is of Japanese descent.

 From 2016 to 2018, D'Oench worked for the New York County District Attorney, before leaving to become a field organiser for Amy McGrath, in her campaign for a seat in the US Congress.
 She is currently studying at Stanford Law School.